Take One Step at a Time to Know Incremental Utility of Demonstration: An Analysis on Reranking for Few-Shot In-Context Learning: Utility functions

 \subsection{Incremental Utility}

 Another way of interpreting the value of $u(e,x'_j)$ is how much {\it incremental} knowledge $e$ brings into the LLM.
-For this, we would like to inspect the LLM's capability of handling $x'_j$ without any demonstrations.
-Fortunately, recent LLMs allow one to perform the {\it 0-shot} inference:
+For this, we would like to inspect the LLM's capability of handling $x'_j$ in the {\it 0-shot} inference:

 where $\{\}$ represents an empty demonstration set.
 We can use the above-defined utility functions to evaluate the inference result; we use $u_0(x'_j)$ to denote a utility function without $e$.